Future Imperfect: Plot

 Commander Riker's birthday celebration is interrupted as he, Geordi La Forge, and Worf are sent down to a huge cavern on Alpha Onias III, an uninhabited Class M planet, to investigate unusual readings.
 After their arrival, the cavern suddenly fills with toxic gases, and the three officers fall unconscious.

-Riker awakens in sick bay to find that sixteen years have passed.
-He is now Captain of the Enterprise with Data as his first officer, and Picard has been promoted to admiral, with Deanna Troi serving as his aide.
-Riker cannot remember any event after the Alpha Onias III mission, which Doctor Crusher explains is a side effect of a viral infection he contracted on the planet, and his memories of the intervening events may or may not return in time.
+Riker wakes up in sick bay to find that sixteen years have passed.
+He is now Captain of the Enterprise with Data as his first officer, and Picard has been promoted to Admiral, with Deanna Troi serving as his aide.
+Riker cannot remember any event after the Alpha Onias III mission, which Doctor Crusher explains is a side effect of a viral infection he contracted on the planet, and his memories of the intervening events may or may not return.

 Riker learns that he was married, is now widowed, and has a son (Chris Demetral) named Jean-Luc (named after Picard).
 He is further startled when Tomalak — a Romulan commander who was formerly an archenemy of the Enterprise, now an ambassador — beams onto the ship to negotiate a peace treaty with the Federation.
 Despite Picard's reassurances, Riker is hesitant to reveal sensitive Starfleet information in negotiating the treaty.

 As Riker struggles to adjust to his new life, numerous inconsistencies arise.
 The Enterprise computer is uncharacteristically slow, numerous systems experience minor technical glitches, and Geordi is unable to correct the problems.
-Finally, Riker discovers that his late wife "Min" is Minuet, a fictional holodeck character he fell in love with (in the first-season episode "11001001").
+Finally, Riker discovers that his late wife "Min" is Minuet, a fictional holodeck character he once met.
 Riker realizes that the entire "future" he has been experiencing is a charade and confronts Picard and Tomalak on the Enterprise bridge, with more inconsistencies arising as he does so, proving his suspicions.
 Suddenly, the false future fades away, revealing a Romulan holodeck.
 Commander Tomalak is revealed to be behind the simulation, the object of which was to trick Riker into giving away the location of a key Federation outpost.
 The Romulans, Tomalak explains, were fooled by the intensity of Riker's memories of Minuet and had incorporated her into their fantasy on the assumption that she was real.